Hoax phone calls

 Why I do not recommend Internet Explorer

 What are all those windows updates for ?
 Yet another security update ?
-Because everyone with a PC has Microsoft’s Internet Explorer, this is the target of a large proportion of hacker/virus/spy-ware attacks and so using ANY other browser is likely to be more secure.
+Because everyone with a PC has Microsoft’s Internet Explorer (or ‘Edge’ in it’s new Windows 10 disguise), this is the target of a large proportion of hacker/virus/spy-ware attacks and so using ANY other browser is likely to be more secure.